niamul64/Loading-icon-Advance-redux-react-/README.md

 ### some acction types
 <img src="picS/ACTION TYPES.JPG" width="50%"><br><br>

-# For furthure explanation see the video with this reposetory.
+# For furthure explanation, see the video with this reposetory.